 If all’s well, you likely won’t think twice about your flora.
-But if there’s a problem, like an unruly neighbor, it can often become glaringly obvious, and problematic, fast!
+But if there’s a problem, it becomes glaringly obvious, and problematic, fast!
 Often this happens in the form of yeast overgrowth.

-Of course, there are plenty of reasons you may have an issue with your intestinal flora—but one of the most common causes for concern is a yeast infection.
-Because there are many different florae, there are also many different types of yeast infections.
+Of course, there are plenty of reasons you may have an issue with your intestinal flora — but one of the most common causes for concern is a yeast infection.
+Because there are many different florae, there are also many different types of bacteria, yeast, and fungal infections.

-Sometimes, though, certain factors can cause Candida to multiply too rapidly and this is what leads to infection.
+Sometimes, though, certain factors cause Candida to multiply too rapidly and this leads to infection.
 The wetter and warmer the climate, the quicker the fungi multiply and spiral into an infection.
 The vagina is the perfect place for Candida to thrive!

-While a yeast infection can occur just about anywhere in the body that has yeast, your vagina is often a hotbed for bad bacteria, fungus, and yeast.
+While a yeast infection can occur just about anywhere in the body, your vagina is often a hotbed for bad fungus, bacteria, and yeast.
 Yeast infections can develop easily in the vagina, and symptoms can worsen quickly.

 That’s because it doesn’t take much to throw off the chemical balance in your vagina.
 Even a small imbalance can lead to an overgrowth of yeast and, in turn, an infection.
 Some things that can affect your vagina’s balance and cause a yeast infection in women include:

 - Changes to hormone levels.
 Your hormones can shift the balance in your vagina and lead to infection.
-During PMS, menopause, pregnancy, and breastfeeding, hormone levels vary from the norm and can affect your vagina’s health.
+During PMS, menopause, pregnancy, and breastfeeding, hormone levels vary and can affect your vagina’s health.
 Curamed + Dim, Estromend, PM Phytogen are all excellent choices for balancing out-of-control hormones for women.
-You can also check out our YouTube video on the topic right here.

 - Taking antibiotics.
-Antibiotic use is a guaranteed way to throw off the microbiome in your gut and your vagina.
-Antibiotics kill both good bacteria and bad bacteria.
-This means that after taking any antibiotics you’re susceptible to a bacterial imbalance — and a yeast infection.
-The longer you’re on them the more likely you are to develop an imbalance.
-If you’ve taken antibiotics at any point, we strongly recommend taking probiotics (like this one or this one!) to help your body reestablish good bacterial and yeast balance for your whole body.
+Antibiotics kill both “good” bacteria and “bad” bacteria.
+This means that after taking antibiotics, you’re susceptible to a bacterial imbalance — and a yeast infection.
+If you’ve taken antibiotics at any point, we strongly recommend taking probiotics (like this one or this one!) to help your body reestablish good bacteria and yeast balance.

 - A weakened immune system, or immune system disorders.
 If your immune system is out of whack, it can promote yeast growth.
-So — boost that immune system!
-Elderberry supplements (this elderberry supplement is our all-time favorite) and other immune-booming supplements that are designed to strengthen and fortify the immune system will be a great choice to help your body naturally get rid of yeast infections before they can get going.
+Elderberry supplements (like our all-time favorite) and other immune-boosting supplements are designed to strengthen and fortify your immune system.
+They’re a great choice to help your body naturally get rid of yeast infections.

-- Products like douches or vaginal sprays can strip your vagina of healthy bacteria and cause an overgrowth that can lead to infection.
+- Products like douches or vaginal sprays can strip your vagina of healthy bacteria and lead to infection.
 Avoid doing this unless specifically advised to by your doctor.

 - Your diet also plays a role in your vaginal health.
-Diets high in sugar, or fermented food and beverages can cause a yeast infection.
+Diets high in sugar or fermented foods can cause a yeast infection.
 Eliminating sugar is always at the top of the list — yeast feeds off of sugars!